pesmejkal/Chartjs-for-vaadin-10/README.md

 # ChartJS for Vaadin 10+

-Vaadin 10+ Java integration of chartjs library
+Vaadin 10+ Java integration of [Chart.js](https://github.com/chartjs/Chart.js) library

-This is beta version
+This is **beta** version, also available in [Vaadin directory](https://vaadin.com/directory/component/chartjs).

 ## Usage
-You have to pass json string to ChartJS, you can use any library you want, but I recommend [Chart java](https://github.com/mdewilde/chart).
+You have to pass json string to ChartJS, you can use any library you want, but I recommend [Chart.java](https://github.com/mdewilde/chart).

 ```java
 ChartJS chartJs = new ChartJS(barConfig.buildJson().toJson());